Georges-Louis Leclerc, Comte de Buffon: Career

+Histoire Naturelle

 Buffon's Histoire naturelle, générale et particulière (1749–1788: in 36 volumes; an additional volume based on his notes appeared in 1789) was originally intended to cover all three "kingdoms" of nature but the Histoire naturelle ended up being limited to the animal and mineral kingdoms, and the animals covered were only the birds and quadrupeds.
 "Written in a brilliant style, this work was read ... by every educated person in Europe".
-Those who assisted him in the production of this great work included Louis-Jean-Marie Daubenton, Philibert Guéneau de Montbeillard, and Gabriel-Léopold Bexon, along with numerous artists.
+Those who assisted him in the production of this great work included Louis Jean-Marie Daubenton, Philibert Guéneau de Montbeillard, and Gabriel-Léopold Bexon, along with numerous artists.
 Buffon's Histoire naturelle was translated into many different languages, making him one of the most widely read authors of the day, a rival to Montesquieu, Rousseau, and Voltaire.

 In the opening volumes of the Histoire naturelle Buffon questioned the usefulness of mathematics, criticized Carl Linnaeus's taxonomical approach to natural history, outlined a history of the Earth with little relation to the Biblical account, and proposed a theory of reproduction that ran counter to the prevailing theory of pre-existence.
 The early volumes were condemned by the Faculty of Theology at the Sorbonne.
 Buffon published a retraction, but he continued publishing the offending volumes without any change.

-In the course of his examination of the animal world, Buffon noted that despite similar environments, different regions have distinct plants and animals, a concept later known as Buffon's Law.
+In the course of his examination of the animal world, Buffon noted that different regions have distinct plants and animals despite similar environments, a concept later known as Buffon's Law.
 This is considered to be the first principle of biogeography.
 He made the suggestion that species may have both "improved" and "degenerated" after dispersing from a center of creation.
 In volume 14 he argued that all the world's quadrupeds had developed from an original set of just thirty-eight quadrupeds.
 On this basis, he is sometimes considered a "transformist" and a precursor of Darwin.
 He also asserted that climate change may have facilitated the worldwide spread of species from their centers of origin.
 Still, interpreting his ideas on the subject is not simple, for he returned to topics many times in the course of his work.